- Translator’s Notes

 On the screen was a close-up of Mayu.

-“She truly went to a world of objects.”
+“She really went to the world of objects, didn’t she?”

-I find the finality inherent in my work to be reassuring.
+I find the certainty of my work reassuring.

 “Another fairy tale?”